David Orentlicher: Legislative work

 In June 2020, Orentlicher won his primary for the Nevada Assembly in District 20 and had no opposition for the seat in November 2020.
 He has also won reelection in 2022 and 2024.
 District 20 lies on the southeast side of Las Vegas.
 Orentlicher also served in the Indiana House from 2002 to 2008.
 He represented the 86th House District, which consisted of a northern portion of Indianapolis in Marion County and a small portion of Carmel in Hamilton County.

 Committee membership

 Assemblyman Orentlicher serves on the three committees—Health and Human Services, Judiciary, and Education.
 Previously he served on the Committee on Revenue.
 In Indiana, he served as Committee Chair for the Small Business & Economic Development Committee and as a member of the following committees during his six years: Ways and Means, Public Health, Education, Insurance, and Technology, Research, & Development.

+Family

+A resident of Las Vegas, Orentlicher and his wife Judith L. Failer have two children, Cy and Shay.
+He is Jewish.